Mark Kac

-Mark Kac (/kɑːts/ KAHTS-'; Polish: Marek Kac; August 3, 1914 – October 26, 1984) was a Polish American mathematician.
+Mark Kac (/kɑːts/ KAHTS-'; Polish: Marek Kac; August 3, 1914 – October 26, 1984) was a Polish-American mathematician.
 His main interest was probability theory.
 His question, "Can one hear the shape of a drum?" set off research into spectral theory, the idea of understanding the extent to which the spectrum allows one to read back the geometry.
-(In the end, the answer was "no", in general.)
+In the end, the answer was generally "no".

-Biography
+Early life and education

 He was born to a Polish-Jewish family; their town, Kremenets (Polish: "Krzemieniec"), changed hands from the Russian Empire (by then Soviet Ukraine) to Poland after the Peace of Riga, when Kac was a child.

 Kac completed his Ph.D. in mathematics at the Polish University of Lwów in 1937 under the direction of Hugo Steinhaus.
 While there, he was a member of the Lwów School of Mathematics.

 After receiving his degree, he began to look for a position abroad, and in 1938 was granted a scholarship from the Parnas Foundation, which enabled him to go work in the United States.
 He arrived in New York City in November 1938.

-With the onset of World War II in Europe, Kac was able to stay in America, while his parents and brother, who had remained in Kremenets, were murdered by the Germans in mass executions in August 1942.
+With the onset of World War II in Europe, Kac was able to stay in the United States, while his parents and brother, who had remained in Kremenets, were murdered by the Nazis in mass executions in August 1942.